Fri-Sun Mar 25th-27th

 If your request cannot be met then you will be informed of this and what possibilities are available.
 You may then inform the organiser if you want to be added to a waiting list and/or submit another booking which meets one of the possibilities.
 A waiting list means you get informed soonest if suitable places or rooms become available, it does not commit you to purchasing them but you will need to confirm, and book, in a short period of time if you want them.

 Whilst most membership, surcharges and events can be paid for online via our PayPal account, there are a few alternatives for attendees and events where online payment via our PayPal account is not possible:

 For all of the above, please ensure the Chair, Treasurer or event organiser knows how you will pay.
 Please email us for more information.

 Please complete the form below, and we'll forward your query to the event organiser.
-This form should NOT be used for urgent messages.
+This form should NOT be used for urgent messages or for bookings.